SQL Server benchmarks

 |---|---|

-Connect_WarmPool (Baseline) | Open() returns a pooled physical connection — no TCP handshake |
+Connect_WarmPool (Baseline) | Open() returns a pooled physical connection; no TCP handshake |

-Connect_ColdStart | ClearPool(connection) then Open() — forces a new TCP handshake + TDS login |
+Connect_ColdStart | ClearPool(connection) then Open(); forces a new TCP handshake and login |

-Connect_Persistent | Hold one physical connection open for the entire benchmark iteration — zero pool overhead |
+Connect_Persistent | Hold one physical connection open for the entire benchmark iteration; bypasses pool checkout overhead |

 Key insights